danielddemissie/pr-desc-cli/README.md

 ## Setup

-Before using `pr-desc` to generate descriptions, you need to configure your AI provider's API key.
+Before using `pr-desc` to generate descriptions, you need to configure your AI provider's API key If you're not using Local model like Llama3.1.
 You have several convenient options:

 ### Setup with Interactive Wizard (Recommended)